 Aside from everyone’s favourite tom yum goong and mookata, you should try the gai tod (deep-fried chicken), moo ping (skewered pork) and even fried bugs (!!!!).
 I’ve never had the balls to brave crunching crickets, but my good friend of mine shares that most store owners are happy to let you sample one before you decide whether to buy a bag of it. (gulps)

 If your inner food snob is twitching, don’t worry.
 There’s more than street food in Bangkok – the city is a actually heaven for hip coffee and dessert shops with Instagram-able walls.
-Some recommended cafes include After You Cafe, The Commons, Roast Coffee and the newly opened May’s Garden House Restaurant by Studio Ghibli.
+Some of the best Bangkok coffee joints include After You Cafe, The Commons, Roast Coffee and the newly opened May’s Garden House Restaurant by Studio Ghibli.

 Bangkok attractions and things to do in Bangkok

 Believe it or not, there are other things to do in Bangkok besides shopping and eating.
 For one, Thailand is famous for its cheap massages (happy-ending or good ol’ Thai massage, you decide).
 You’re likely to find massage parlours at almost every turn, but one of the most reliable chains is Healthland Spa.
-A 120-minute full body Thai massage is 600 baht (~S$25).
+A 120-minute full body Thai massage is 700 baht ($28), 400 baht ($16) for foot massage.

 If you’re more of a culture buff, here are 5 interesting places to visit in Bangkok.